benzelcurry/wheres-waldo/README.md

+# Where's Waldo
-Where's Waldo project for The Odin Project's JavaScript course.
+This project is a playable browser version of Where's Waldo, made for The Odin Project's front end JavaScript curriculum.

 Technologies:
 * React